tavip/linux/Documentation/labs/interrupts.rst

 0. Intro
 --------

-Find the definitions of the following symbols in the Linux kernel:
+Using |LXR|_, find the definitions of the following symbols in the Linux kernel:

 * :c:type:`struct resource`
 * :c:func:`request_region` and :c:func:`__request_region`